PEC-CSS/slowmokit/README.md

 ## ML kit in C++.

-Library which can be used for machine learning in C++.
+header-only library which can be used for machine learning in C++.

 ### Installation guide